-Myanmar has huge energy sector requirements with electricity demand that is estimated to reach a total 60-80 terawatt-hours by 2030 according to a recent ADB report (2020).2 At the infrastructure front, the National Electricity Master Plan projected \$37 billion in investments are needed to meet this demand.
-Myanmar has increasingly tapped into private sector support for power generation through Independent Power Producers including for the development of renewable energy for off grid access.
-Within renewable energy sources, solar energy is developing but modest, in which it introduced in some rural areas through photovoltaic cells for charging batteries and pumping water for irrigation (ADB 2016).3 It makes economic sense to utilize solar energy for off-grid access because of the country's high solar potential, with 60% of land area that is suitable for photovoltaics, and a levelized cost of electricity of \$0.18/kWh at utility-scale.
+Myanmar has huge energy sector requirements with electricity demand that is estimated to reach a total 60-80 terawatt-hours by 2030 according to an ADB report (2020).1 Within renewable energy sources, solar energy is developing but modest, in which it introduced in some rural areas through photovoltaic cells for charging batteries and pumping water for irrigation (ADB 2016).2 It makes economic sense to utilize solar energy for off-grid access because of the country's high solar potential, with 60% of land area that is suitable for photovoltaics, and a levelized cost of electricity of \$0.18/kWh at utility-scale.

-Private sector examples show that the EGS market for off grid renewable energy (RE) and energy efficient (EE) technologies is thriving and this is despite several market-creating challenges such as a lack of economic incentive to enable selling of excess supply (i.e., feed-in-tariff or similar economic instruments) and limited access to green microloans.
+From an EGS perspective, developments in policy and infrastructure, particularly an increasingly favorable policy environment for a decentralized, off-grid rural electrification in Myanmar are cultivating the market potential for EGS.
+In fact, private sector examples show that the EGS market for off grid renewable energy (RE) and energy efficient (EE) technologies is thriving and this is despite several market-creating challenges such as a lack of economic incentive to enable selling of excess supply (i.e., feed-in-tariff or similar economic instruments) and limited access to green microloans.
 Good partnerships and collective efforts between and among international financial institutions, capacity development providers (i.e., development agencies, I/NGOs), private sector and its philanthropic arm is another reason EGS for RE/EE market thrives.
-For example, a UNDP project with funding from the Republic of Korea is promoting the use of solar technologies for agricultural and rural development in Myanmar's Dry Zone.
-World Bank, Rockefeller Foundation, Yoma Strategic Holdings and others have set up the Smart Power Myanmar Facility in 2018 to improve the investment case of last-mile electrification models including Energy Service Companies (ESCOs) and this multi-partnership arrangement has so far resulted in brokering participation of ESCOs in building and operating off-grid modern energy solutions across the country.
+For example, World Bank, Rockefeller Foundation, Yoma Strategic Holdings and others have set up the Smart Power Myanmar Facility in 2018 to improve the investment case of last-mile electrification models including Energy Service Companies (ESCOs) and this multipartnership arrangement has so far resulted in brokering ESCO's participation in building and operating off-grid modern energy solutions across the country.
 Within partnerships that are fostered, some have implemented small scale initiatives targeting energy-starved villages directly through IEC and off-grid RE technology deployment.